 I got this headset shortly after it came out, and it was free with my Pixel XL phone.
 Normally, it costs $79.
 I love this headset’s ease of use, app selection and virtual reality interface.
 And I especially like the fact that it’s an open platform.
 That means that there are going to be a lot of phone manufacturers, headset manufactures, and developers creating their own versions.

 Phones must meet certain hardware requirements to be certified as Daydream-compatible and have to be running Android Nougat.
 See the full list of Daydream-compatible phones here.

 I love the fact that this headset leaves almost all the good stuff up to the phone.
 The headset itself is a simple, light-weight shell with lenses in it.
-That means that as you can keep the headset when you upgrade your phone.
-It also means that we can expect to see a lot flow-cost alternatives from third-party manufacturers.
+That means that you can keep the headset when you upgrade your phone.
+It also means that we can expect to see a lot of low-cost alternatives from third-party manufacturers.

 I also love this headset’s controller.
 It is currently the best mobile VR controller on the market, hands-down.
 It has three buttons, one of which doubles as a trackpad, a volume control and — coolest of all — a built-in motion sensor.
 That means that when you wave the controller around you can use it as a wand, a sword, or a golf club.
 Or as a simple pointer.

 This headset is also the most usable headset of any of the VR headsets currently on the market, and I’m including the $800 HTC Vive and Oculus Rift in that number.
 There’s no configuration required.
 Download the Daydream app, put the phone in the headset, and it calibrates itself automatically and puts you in a virtual environment where you can choose apps or videos, or download new ones.